sperezacuna/schneider-challenge-r1/README.md

 4. Runs the [data processing script](../src/data_processing.py).
 5. Runs the [model prediction script](../src/model_prediction.py).

 *In addition to the tasks mentioned earlier, the script also collects pertinent statistical information between stages (TODOOOO).

+There are two other scripts that you should consider:
-Furthermore, the [doc/charts.py](doc/charts.py) file provides additional crucial insights, but it is not executed from the *run_pipeline.sh* script.
+-  [charts.py](doc/charts.py), that provides additional crucial insights, but it is not executed from the *run_pipeline.sh* script.
+- [model_training.py](src/model_training.py), that trains the model.
+This script can be execute via the *run_pipeline.sh* script, but it is not done by default.
+Use the --option for that (TODOOOOOOOOO)

 <p align="right">(<a href="#top">back to top</a>)</p>